kubernetes/kubernetes/docs/proposals/network-policy.md

 The `Namespace` object will be augmented with the field `networkIsolation` which will take one of the following values:

-When `networkIsolation=yes` is set on a namespace:
+When `networkIsolation=true` is set on a namespace:
-- Pods in that Namespace will not be accessible from any other source, unless explicitly allowed by a NetworkPolicy object.
+- Pods in that Namespace will not be accessible from any other source, even sources within that namespace, unless explicitly allowed by a NetworkPolicy object.
 - Pods in that Namespace will be able to access any other source (egress is uninhibited).

-When `networkIsolation=no` is set on a namespace:
+When `networkIsolation=false` is set on a namespace:
 - Pods in that Namespace will be accessible from any other source.
 - Pods in that Namespace will be able to access any other source.